 Our Visit to the Nebraska Furniture Mart

 We boarded our bus and rolled out at 8am Friday morning, heading West across the river into Omaha.
 We were going to the Nebraska Furniture Mart, arguably the world’s most (and only?) famous furniture store.
 The history of this furniture store and its founder Rose Blumkin are part of Berkshire lore and well-known, so I will not repeat most of that here.

-On the way to the mart, I raised what would be the question for the day, which was: why did Warren Buffett buy this company?
-Or more specifically ,what is its competitive advantage?
+On the way to the store, I raised what would be the question for the day, which was: why did Warren Buffett buy this company?
+Or more specifically, what is its competitive advantage?
 So in this case, what is special about this retail furniture business such that it has a ridiculously big market share and ROIC?

 We arrived at the 80 acre facility and my first thought was that the name “Furniture Mart” might be sarcastic.
-How is this is a mart?
+How is this a mart?
 It is a massive 6-7 warehouse and retail facility.
-It is the country’s largest furniture store (which is somehow in a city of only 400,000 people).
+It is the country’s largest furniture store, which is somehow in a city of only 400,000 people.

 The Head of Marketing Mark Hamilton gave us a nice welcome and introduction.
 He recounted the history of the store and it soon became pretty clear that the Peking students were going to stand out a bit.
 Members of our group immediately started asking question after question.
 Really good questions too.
 They also began taking lots of notes and photos.
 Plus they started posing on the “Warren mattress” for photos, recreating Warren’s not terribly masculine pose.
 I’m wondering if we were the first school to ever do that.

 The other student groups watched and were generally amused.
 It is worth pointing out that while Chinese students can be stereotyped as quiet, note-takers in class (somewhat true), they are also hyper-competitive and are used to fighting their way onto buses and subways every day.
 So it wasn’t surprising that they were asking so many questions.
 My students are awesome.